jeremycp3/jeremycp3.github.io/_pages/about.md

   - /about.html
 ---

 I am currently employed as a researcher at Huawei, specializing in the development and refinement of algorithms related to image matching, multi-modal matching, retrieval, and three-dimensional reconstruction.
-Prior to assuming this position, I obtained my master's degree from Wuhan University under the esteemed mentorship of Professor Ruimin Hu.
+Prior to assuming this position, I obtained my master's degree from Wuhan University under the supervision of [Professor Ruimin Hu](https://scholar.google.com/citations?user=c9ZfhU0AAAAJ&hl=zh-CN&oi=ao).
 My academic journey commenced with the completion of my undergraduate studies at Dalian University of Technology.

 A data-driven personal website
 ======